The cancellation of the Rosh Chodesh reading in favor of the weekly portion, on the basis of the rule of tadir

 This can be explained in two ways:

-A. The reading of the weekly portion is not more frequent, as it is read only once a year [or four times with the readings at Mincha on Shabbat, Monday, Thursday], while the Rosh Chodesh reading is read every month and twice a month.
+A. The reading of the weekly portion is not actually more frequent, since it is read only once a year [or four times, including the readings on Shabbos Mincha, Monday, and Thursday], whereas the Rosh Chodesh reading is read every month, sometimes even twice in the same month.

 Comments